Tips For Dating In Your 40s And Beyond

 • Take up a new hobby

-There may be stereotypes repeated by others in your life or the people you date about dating over 40.
+Others in your life or the people you date may repeat stereotypes about dating over 40.
 For example, someone might tell you you're "too old" to date multiple people before you find a partner.
 You might be expected to settle down or lower your expectations.
 Try to ignore these demands.

 Your dating life is your own, and you can go about it as you need.
 If a potential partner moves too fast with you, you can tell them you're uncomfortable continuing the relationship.